menu

 Also of interest is that Castile has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Castile citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.82% of adults 25 and older in Castile have a college degree.
+The percentage of adults in Castile who are college-educated is close to the national average for all communities of 21.84%: 17.82% of the adults in Castile have a bachelor's degree or advanced degree.

 The per capita income in Castile in 2022 was $30,471, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $121,884 for a family of four.
 However, Castile contains both very wealthy and poor people as well.